Current trends and future directions in event-based control: Fundamental limitations for rate-limited channels

 \section{Fundamental limitations for rate-limited channels}

 Event-based control is often considered in setups where the sensors and actuators of the plant are connected by a rate-limited digital communication channel.
 In such setups, not only the number of sampling instants but also the amount of information (e.g. in terms of bits) that is transmitted at sampling instants needs to be taken into account.
-A question that arises naturally in this context is, which minimum data rate is required for systems with ETC and how this minimum rate relates to the one required for time-triggered sampling.
-In this section, we hence discuss how the data-rate requirements for ETC can be related to the requirements for time-triggered sampling.
-Note that we are again considering the stabilization problem and not performance as we did in the previous section.
+A question that arises naturally in this context is which minimum data rate is required for systems with ETC and how this minimum rate relates to the one required for TTC.
+In this section, we hence discuss how the data-rate requirements for ETC can be related to the requirements for TTC.
+Fur this purpose, we pair the data rate as a resource utilization measure with stabilization (or convergence rate) as a control goal.